Pastured Pork

 How do I buy your pork?

 Here is the sign-up form!
 Please fill this out and we will keep in contact with you as we get closer to butcher date.
-We may request a preorder fee before the butcher date in order to keep our farm running this summer.
+We require a down payment in order to reserve your pig: $100 for a half, $200 for a whole (this is not an additional cost, it will come out of the total cost of the pig).

 https://docs.google.com/forms/d/e/1FAIpQLSfx_-24TTwDXPRAMvYUY8QwzaJciYMAXa0FvT3ZSOOqTlx8vA/viewform?usp=publish-editor